AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/mysterious_cube.md

 I wonder what happens when you break it (without silk touch)...

-You can also make a replica, the Not So Mysterious Cube
+You can also make a replica: the Not So Mysterious Cube.

 ## Recipe